felipetovarhenao/gamut/docs/source/cli/raw-args.rst

 Option 1: Direct input arguments
 =================================

-The quickest, but perhaps **least efficient** way of doing audio musaicing with **GAMuT**'s command-line interface is by using `direct input arguments`.
+The quickest, but perhaps **least efficient** way of doing audio musaicking with **GAMuT**'s command-line interface is by using `direct input arguments`.
 Let's start with the most basic example:

 .. code:: shell